QR4.4.8 Mass and Energy

 QR4.4.4 The Strong Force

-Aiming to repeat the success of QED, quantum chromodynamics (QCD) proposed that a new strong field emitted new particles called gluons with a new color charge.
-In essence, the strong field’s gluons acted to cause effects just as the electromagnetic field’s photons did.
-The gluons then used red, blue and green charges to bind quarks in a proton just as photons bind electrons in atoms, but with three values not two, where the red, blue and green charges cancel to “white” just as positive and negative charges cancel to neutral.
-Three colors needed anti-colors to work, so to turn a red quark blue needs an anti-red gluon as well as a blue gluon.
-It was tricky but the calculations worked, so when in 1978 the PLUTO project managed to interpret a three-jet Upsilon event in gluon terms, gluons joined the standard model pantheon.
-Meaning didn’t matter, so no-one asked why a universal field through all space existed for an effect that applied only to quarks.
+In essence, strong field gluons acted to cause effects just as electro-magnetic field photons did, but with three charges (red, blue, and green) that cancel to white, instead of two positive and negative charges that cancel to neutral.
+Three colors needed anti-colors to work, so to turn a red quark to blue needs an anti-red gluon as well as a blue gluon.
+It was tricky but the calculations were made to work, and in 1978 the PLUTO project managed to interpret a three-jet Upsilon event in gluon terms.
+Gluons then joined the standard model particle pantheon, but no-one wondered why a universal field through all space existed for an effect that applied only to quarks.

 Figure 4.11.
 Three quark axes